 Secondly, most home equity loans have lower interest rates than unsecured loans, which will help you pay less over time.
-And you can use the funds to pay off debt like credit cards with higher interest.
+And you can use the funds to pay off credit card debt with higher interest.

 Plus, there are some tax advantages.
-Not everybody qualifies, but if you do, all of the interest you pay is tax deductible.
+Not everybody qualifies, but if you do, all of the interest you pay is tax-deductible.
 That means you’ll pay less in taxes come April.
 Lastly, if you have a fair amount of equity in your home, you can borrow against the equity.

 And for the lenders:

 Home equity loans are safe loans to make for a bank because they’re secured by the homeowner’s house.
 If the homeowner fails to make payments, the lender can seize the home to recoup the funds they’ve lost (which is how some of those blue foreclosure dots end up on Zillow).

-Borrowers are always more likely to make a payment on a loan if that loan is secured by something valuable.
+Borrowers are always more likely to make a monthly payment on a loan if that loan is secured by something valuable.
 Most of the time they’ll choose to miss a credit card payment over a loan payment if they have to make a choice.

 The main con is the most obvious one: you could lose your home if you’re unable to make payments.
 Many times we’re put between a rock and a hard place.